Special routes of U.S. Route 24: Toledo bypass route

+Ohio-Michigan

 Toledo–Woodhaven alternate route

 U.S. Route 24A or US Highway 24A (US 24A) was an alternate route of US 24.
 US 24A was established in 1945 to travel along the Maumee River and Lake Erie.
 The route originally traveled along Summit Street from US 23/US 24 (Jefferson Avenue) in downtown Toledo to US 24/M-151 north of Erie.
 As a result, State Route 577 (SR 577) was removed north of downtown Toledo.
 In 1950–1951, US 24A was extended southward by one block to Monroe Street due to the relocation of US 23/US 24 onto US 223 (Monroe Street).
 In 1953, in response to the relocation of US 24 along the remainder of SR 577, the alternate route was extended south along part of the former alignment.
 The extension ran along Western Avenue and Broadway Street before reaching its pre-1953 segment.
 In 1957, the first section of the Detroit–Toledo Expressway (from south of Erie to Woodhaven) opened to traffic, which moved the alternate route onto the expressway.
 In 1959, the alternate route was removed.
 This coincided with the opening of the Ohio section of the Detroit–Toledo Expressway and the signage of I-75 and I-280.

+Michigan

 Pontiac business loop

 Business US Highway 24 (Bus.
 US 24) is a business loop that serves downtown Pontiac, Michigan.
 The loop follows Square Lake Road southwest of the city in Bloomfield Township and then Woodward Avenue northward into downtown where it splits to form a loop around the central business district.
 Bus.
 US 24 continues northward along Cesar Chavez Avenue and then follows Dixie Highway once it crosses into Waterford Township.
 The northern end of the business loop as an intersection with US 24 where the parent highway transitions from Telegraph Road to Dixie Highway in Waterford Township.
 The designation was approved in 1985 when US 10 was truncated to Bay City, and, when the change was made the following year, US 24 replaced US 10 on Telegraph Road north of Square Lake Road, and Bus.
 US 10 through downtown was redesignated Bus.
 US 24.